- Open Enrollment

 - Gateway to College

 - The Gateway to College program helps students who have dropped out of high school or who may not graduate.
 Through our program, you can obtain your high school diploma and earn college credits at the same time.
 For students from Portland Public, Hillsboro, Lake Oswego, Tigard/Tualatin, or West-Linn Wilsonville school districts.

-- With the YES to College, you can take classes to prepare for your GED tests, learn about interesting careers and get the support you need to achieve your goals.
+- With the YES to College, you can take classes to prepare for your high school equivalency tests, learn about interesting careers and get the support you need to achieve your goals.
 For students from Portland Public, Hillsboro, Lake Oswego, Sherwood, or Tigard/Tualatin school districts.

 - Beaverton Early College High School